Village walk through a Garhwali hamlet near Mussoorie, Uttarakhand

 Do villagers speak English?

-Very little — but our guide translates everything you want to ask or say.
-In practice, even without language, there’s a lot of smiling and hand gestures that work beautifully.
+Very little.
+Our guide translates everything you want to ask or say.
+Even without language, smiles and hand gestures work fine.

 Is this safe for solo travellers?